 (b) Prohibit the use of eligible providers and one-stop partners identified as achieving a poor level of performance; or

-(8) A local area that is subject to a reorganization plan under (7) of this OAR may, not later than 30 days after receiving notice of the reorganization plan, appeal to the Department to rescind or revise such plan.
-In such case, the Department shall make a final decision not later than 30 days after the receipt of the appeal.
+(8) A local area that is subject to a reorganization plan under (7) of this OAR may, not later than 30 days after receiving notice of the reorganization plan, appeal to the Office to rescind or revise such plan.
+In such case, the Office shall make a final decision not later than 30 days after the receipt of the appeal.

-(a) The decision of the Department shall become effective at the time the Department issues the decision pursuant to (8) of this OAR.
+(a) The decision of the Office shall become effective at the time the Office issues the decision pursuant to (8) of this OAR.
 Such decision shall remain effective unless the Secretary of the U.S. Department of Labor rescinds or revises such plan pursuant to (8)(b) of this OAR.

 [Publications: Publications referenced are available from the agency.]

-(1) If there is a complaint against the Department (CCWD) and the complainant is a Local Workforce Area subrecipient, another grant recipient, or other entity receiving WIA funds directly from the Department, the initial complaint must be filed at the State level with CCWD.
+(1) If there is a complaint against the Office and the complainant is a Local Workforce Area subrecipient, another grant recipient, or other entity receiving WIA funds directly from the Office, the initial complaint must be filed at the State level with the Office.
 Complainants are entitled to an opportunity for informal resolution of the complaint and a contested case hearing.